razmigz/Personal-Projects/chipotle/README.txt

-Looking at where Chipotle locations are in the U.S. and doing a linear regression model to estimate the number of locations by state.
+Looking at where Chipotle locations in the U.S. and creating a linear regression model to estimate the number of locations by state.